264 Beneficiaries Served in 2025-2026

 Advocacy

-- Working with Philippine Registry of Interpreters for the Deaf (PRID)- Bacolod Chapter subprograms
+- Working with Philippine Registry of Interpreters for the Deaf (PRID)- Bacolod Chapter subprograms.

-- Networking with Visayas Ear Care Center
+- Networking with Visayas Ear Care Center.

-- Partnering with secondary and tertiary educational institutions in the training of special educators for the deaf
+- Partnering with secondary and tertiary educational institutions in the training of special educators for the Deaf.

-ERC pupil after finishing a morning snack
+Welcome Home Foundation School student after finishing a morning snack

 Student signing "I love you" after Mass